Teradata/design-system/product/principles/language-and-tone.md

 #### Ranges and spans

-Use a hyphen (-) to indicate a range or span of numbers.
+Use an en dash (without spaces) to indicate a range or span of numbers.

-*   It takes 20-30 days.
+*   It takes 20–30 days.

 #### Money